Package 'drugfindR'

 Description

 This function acts as the entrypoint to the iLINCS database.
 This takes in an ID and returns the signature after making a call to the iLINCS database.
-The default mode for drugfindR is to use L1000 signatures.
-However, if you are trying to retrieve a different transcriptomic signature, that is also supported by setting the l1000 parameter to FALSE.
+The function automatically detects whether the signature is an L1000 signature based on the signature ID and metadata tables, and retrieves all available genes for comprehensive signature analysis.

 Usage